koral--/android-gif-drawable/README.md

 #### Associating single `GifDrawable` instance with multiple `View`s

 Normally single `GifDrawable` instance associated with multiple `View`s will animate only on the last one.
-To solve that create `MultiCallback` instance, add `View`s to it and set callback for given drawable, eg.:
+To solve that create `MultiCallback` instance, add `View`s to it and set callback for given drawable, e.g.:
 ```java
 MultiCallback multiCallback = new MultiCallback();